-Our Principal Stockholders consist of our three largest stockholders (Ares, Whitebox and Highbridge), who currently own 75.9% of our common stock and will collectively own % of our outstanding common stock after giving effect to this offering and the application of proceeds therefrom.
+Our principal stockholders consist of our three largest stockholders (Ares, Whitebox and Highbridge), who currently own 63.6% of our common stock and 85.9% of our Jones Act Warrants, which are convertible under certain circumstances into 9,767,165 shares of our common stock.
+On a diluted basis, after giving effect to the conversion of these Jones Act Warrants and this offering and the application of proceeds therefrom, the principal stockholders would own % of our common stock.